Dr. Justin Luningham

 Integrative data analysis (IDA) refers to a broad framework for combining different datasets and data types across multiple independent studies for joint analysis.
 My previous research evaluated different latent variable approaches for performing IDA and used IDA to model aggressive behaviors in children and adolescents across several multi-national cohorts.
 I am interested in continued development of data integration procedures using latent variable models and missing data imputation approaches.

-Link to Dr. Luningham’s University Profile:
+Link to Dr. Luningham’s Curriculum Vitae: